Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Studies

+\cref{fig:1d_one_half_cycle}(b) shows the equivalent plastic strain~$\varepsilon_\pl^{\text{eq}}$, revealing plastic deformations near the particle surface.
+During lithiation, the particle deforms plastically twice.
+The first plastic deformation process occurs in the initial stages of charging at low~$\text{SOC} \leq 0.13$, c.f.~\cref{fig:1d_one_half_cycle}(d), and leads to equivalent plastic strains of~$3.4\,\%$.
+Upon further lithiation, this process repeats at SOC~$\approx 0.8$, c.f.~\cref{fig:1d_one_half_cycle}(d) and the magnitude of the equivalent plastic strain increases to $4\,\%$.
 For the tangential Cauchy stress~$\sigma_\phi$, c.f. \cref{fig:1d_one_half_cycle}(c) and (d), there is a change of the stress direction from compressive stress to tensile stress at the particle surface for the plastic cases compared to the elastic case.
 This change in sign for the tangential stresses occurs in the area, where the particle undergoes plastic deformation beforehand.
 The heterogeneous plastic deformation thus leads to an eigenstrain, that results in tensile stresses near the particle surface, which cannot be observed in the elastic case.
 This means that for an almost fully lithiated particle, there is a significant shift in the stress development and the plastic deformation leads to tensile stresses close to the particle surface.
 This crucial change in the stress profile at a small spatial area of the particle is important to recognize for the battery life time. \cref{fig:1d_one_half_cycle}(d) displays the tangential Cauchy stress at the particle surface versus the SOC over the complete half cycle.
 Directly after the start compressive Cauchy stresses occur where the elastic approach increases to larger values compared to the plastic approaches, which are limited due to the onset of plastic deformations.
-The viscoplastic model shows larger negative tangential stresses, i.e. an overstress above the yield stress, when compared to the rate independent models, also allowing larger elastic strains, c.f.~\cref{fig:comparison}(a).
+The viscoplastic model shows larger negative tangential stresses, i.e. an overstress above the yield stress, when compared to the rate-independent models, also allowing larger elastic strains, c.f.~\cref{fig:comparison}(a).
 After reaching the maximal values the stresses reduce in all cases.
 However, the plastic approaches predict tensile stresses around~$\text{SOC}=0.6$.
 At~$\text{SOC} \approx 0.8$, the particle deforms plastically a second time, reducing the maximal tensile stresses in tangential direction.
 Striking is the difference between the elastic case revealing only compressive tangential Cauchy stresses compared to the plastic approaches featuring also tensile tangential Cauchy stresses.
 The radial Cauchy stress is not plotted since we have stress-free boundary condition at the particle surface.
 These findings are qualitatively comparable to numerical results from~\cite{mcdowell2016mechanics}, Fig.~4(c), and~\cite{zhao2011large}, Fig.~5(d), compare also the numerical results at~$\text{SOC} = 0.1$ in~\cref{fig:comparison_stresses_plastic_literature} of~\cref{app:comparison_stress}.
 We want to point out that both the plastic and the viscoplastic model lead to almost equivalent numerical results at the end of the first half cycle.
 This is, however, not the case for results after multiple half cycles, which is outlined below.
 Before we proceed by investigating the influence of several material parameters and multiple half cycles, we also compare the Green--St-Venant strain tensor or Lagrangian strain with our used logarithmic strain tensor.
 Both approaches predict almost identical results, see~\cref{app:comparison_strain}, as also observed in the numerical results in~\cite{zhang2018sodium}.